Asabeneh/30-Days-Of-Python/26_Day_Python_web/26_python_web.md

     app.run(debug=True, host='0.0.0.0', port=port)
 ```

 Now, we added the about route in the above code.
 How about if we want to render an HTML file instead of string?
-It is possible to render HTML file using the function _render_templae_.
-Let's create a folder called templates and create home.html and about.html in the project directory.
-Let's also import the _render_template_ function from flask.
+It is possible to render HTML file using the function *render_templae*.
+Let us create a folder called templates and create home.html and about.html in the project directory.
+Let us also import the *render_template* function from flask.

 ### Creating templates